jehovahsays/JehovahsaysNetworth/README.md

 ⸻

 🎮 How It Works
-	1. Open MEV AI￼
+	1. Open MEV AI
 	2. Teach the AI a fact:
 1+1 is 2
+	3. Ask it:
 What is 1+1?

-	➤ It replies aloud: “2” ✅
+	4. It replies aloud: “2” ✅

-	4. Works offline and remembers everything in your browser until cleared.
+	5. Works offline and remembers everything in your browser until cleared
-	5. When online, status changes automatically from “Offline” to “Online.”
+	6. Status updates from “Offline” to “Online” automatically when connected

 ⸻